Buddhist temples in Japan: Buddhist and Shinto structures

 In Japan, Buddhist temples co-exist with Shinto shrines and both share the basic features of Japanese traditional architecture.
-Both Torii and rōmon mark the entrance to a shrine as well as temples although torii is associated with Shinto and Romon is associated with Buddhism.
+Both torii and rōmon mark the entrance to a shrine, as well as to temples, although torii is associated with Shinto and rōmon with Buddhism.
 Some shrines, for example Iwashimizu Hachiman-gū, have a Buddhist-style main gate called sōmon.
 Many temples have a temizuya and komainu, like a shrine.
 Conversely, some shrines make use of incense or have a shōrō belltower.
-Others – for example, Tanzan Shrine in Nara – may even have a pagoda.
+Others – for example, Tanzan Shrine in Nara – even have a pagoda.

 Similarities between temples and shrines are also functional.
 Like a shrine, a Buddhist temple is not primarily a place of worship: its most important buildings are used for the safekeeping of sacred objects (the honzon, equivalent to a shrine's shintai) and are not accessible to worshipers.
 Unlike a Christian church, a temple is also a monastery.
 There are specialized buildings for certain rites, but these are usually open only to a limited number of participants.
 Religious mass gatherings do not take place with regularity as with Christian religions and are in any event not held inside the temple.
 If many people are involved in a ceremony, it will assume a festive character and will be held outdoors.
 The architectural elements of a Buddhist temple are meant to embody themes and teachings of Buddhism.

 The reason for the great structural resemblances between the Buddhist temples and Shinto shrines lies in their common history.
 When Shintoism first encountered Buddhism it became more interpretive as it did not try to explain the universe as Buddhism sometimes tried to.
-It is in fact normal for a temple to have been also a shrine and in architectural terms, obvious differences between the two are therefore few, so much so that often only a specialist can see them.
-Many visitors visit Buddhist temples and Shinto shrines for similar reasons such as prayer and for luck.
+It is normal for a temple to have been also a shrine, and obvious architectural differences between the two are few, such that often only a specialist will notice them.
+Many visitors to Buddhist temples and Shinto shrines go for similar reasons, such as prayer and for luck.
 The two religions coexist due to increased popularity of religions and the birth of new religions.

-Shrines enshrining local kami existed long before the arrival of Buddhism, but they consisted either of demarcated land areas without any building or of temporary shrines, erected when needed.
+Shrines enshrining local kami existed long before the arrival of Buddhism, but they consisted either of demarcated land areas with no building, or of temporary shrines, erected when needed.
 With the arrival of Buddhism in Japan in the 6th century, shrines were subjected to its influence and adopted both the concept of permanent structures and the architecture of Buddhist temples.